Therapeutic School

 Discovery Ranch is a fully accredited academic program that includes educators who are certified in special education.
 Students who qualify for individualized instruction due to mild or moderate learning disabilities receive comprehensive academic services.
 Qualifying issues include but are not limited to ADHD, emotional disturbances, processing disorders, and executive functioning disorders.

-Parents can consult with our academic director to design the appropriate support curriculum for their teen based on Individual Education Plan, 504 Plan or Psycho-Educational Evaluation recommendations.
+Parents can consult with our academic director to design the appropriate support curriculum for their teen based on ED - OHI - SLD - AU Secondary Only recommendations.

 Students not only learn, they learn to advocate for themselves.